FoNDUE-HTR/Documentation/KRAKEN.md

 ketos test -f alto -m PATH/TO/MODEL.mlmodel -e test.txt>eval_model.txt
 ```

+(Do not forget to change the value of the `-f` flag if you have data in another format such as `PAGExml`.)

 This command will test the selected model and store the results of the test in a file called `eval_model.txt`.

 ## 5. `ketos segtrain`